KulikDM/pythresh/docs/benchmark.rst

-particularly well at providing a balanced score and penalizing thresholding methods that tend to over predict the best contamination level (most :math:`TP` and :math:`TN` and least :math:`FP` and :math:`FN`) based on the selected outlier detection scores unlike the F1 score which focuses only on outliers.
+particularly well at providing a balanced score and penalizing thresholding methods that tend to over predict the best contamination level (most :math:`TP` and :math:`TN` and least :math:`FP` and :math:`FN`) based on the selected outlier detection likelihood scores unlike the F1 score which focuses only on outliers.
 However, if finding and removing all the outliers regardless of how many inliers also get removed the F1 score is a better metric.

-Since the thresholding method is heavily dependant on the outlier detection scores, and therefore the selected outlier detection method, simply calculating the MCC for each dataset would yield varying results that would have more dependance on the selected outlier method than the thresholding method.
+Since the thresholding method is heavily dependant on the outlier detection likelihood scores, and therefore the selected outlier detection method, simply calculating the MCC for each dataset would yield varying results that would have more dependance on the selected outlier method than the thresholding method.
 To correctly evaluate and eliminate the effects of the selected outlier detection method, the MCC deterioration will be used.
-This deterioration score is the difference between the MCC of the thresholded labels and the MCC for the labels produced by setting the true contamination level for the selected outlier detection method (e.g.
+This deterioration score is the difference between the MCC of the thresholded labels and the MCC for the labels produced by setting the true contamination level for the selected outlier detection method (e.g. KNN(contamination=true_contam)).
-KNN(contamination=true_contam)).

 For consistency, the benchmark results below used the unit-normalized MCC, which is given by,